Breast cancer: Lifestyle

 Women can reduce their risk of breast cancer by maintaining a healthy weight, reducing alcohol use, increasing physical activity, and breastfeeding.
 These modifications might prevent 38% of breast cancers in the US, 42% in the UK, 28% in Brazil, and 20% in China.
 The benefits with moderate exercise such as brisk walking are seen at all age groups including postmenopausal women.
 High levels of physical activity reduce the risk of breast cancer by about 14%.
 Strategies that encourage regular physical activity and reduce obesity could also have other benefits, such as reduced risks of cardiovascular disease and diabetes.
 A study that included data from 130,957 women of European ancestry found "strong evidence that greater levels of physical activity and less sedentary time are likely to reduce breast cancer risk, with results generally consistent across breast cancer subtypes".

 The American Cancer Society and the American Society of Clinical Oncology advised in 2016 that people should eat a diet high in vegetables, fruits, whole grains, and legumes.
 Eating foods rich in soluble fiber contributes to reducing breast cancer risk.
 High intake of citrus fruit has been associated with a 10% reduction in the risk of breast cancer.
 Marine omega-3 polyunsaturated fatty acids appear to reduce the risk.
 High consumption of soy-based foods may reduce risk.

 Preventive surgery

 Removal of the breasts before breast cancer develops (called preventive mastectomy) reduces the risk of developing breast cancer by more than 95%.
 In women genetically predisposed to developing breast cancer, preventive mastectomy reduces their risk of dying from breast cancer.
 For those at normal risk, preventive mastectomy does not reduce their chance of dying, and so is generally not recommended.
 Removing the second breast in a person who has breast cancer (contralateral risk-reducing mastectomy or CRRM) may reduce the risk of cancer in the second breast, but it is not clear whether removing the second breast improves the chance of survival.
 An increasing number of women who test positive for faulty BRCA1 or BRCA2 genes choose to have risk-reducing surgery.
-The average waiting time for undergoing the procedure is two years, which is much longer than recommended.
+The average wait time to undergo the procedure is 2 years, which is much longer than recommended.